There’s a lot that goes into the “perfect Amazon product listing”.

 By using an average of 150 characters, you’ll find that you can cover an important benefit in each bullet point without going overboard.
 Customers can easily digest each point without being overwhelmed by information.

 Another important point to think about is where your customers are shopping – desktop or mobile?
-As more and more people are shopping from their mobile phones, it’s generally a good idea to keep blocks of texts smaller and easier to read.
+As more and more people are shopping from their mobile phones, it’s generally a good idea to keep blocks of texts smaller and easier to read, and optimizing your listings for mobile.

 Imagine the headache while trying to read a 500-character bullet point on a phone screen!